pierangeloc/programs-as-data/presentation/deckset.md

 val y = x.map(_ * 2)
 ```

 ^ FP promises to let us focus on intent rather than the internal mechanism, and it succeeds in cases like this.
 We can appreciate how the functional approach is clear and easy to understand.

-But sometimes we still miss this goal, for example when we model a solution for a simple technical problem, such as establishing the health state of a running service
+^But While FP succeeds in simple cases like this, it doesn't keep the promises when we deal with more complex situations, for example when we model a solution for a healthcheck of a running service

 ---